sonyco-4u/Bookstore/README.md

 # Bookstore

-> In this project, you will configure your Redux Store and write actions and reducer for adding and removing books.
+> In this project, you will use Redux store to display books.
+You will also add some UI elements to your components and make them dispatch actions.

 ## Built With